magento/devdocs/src/cloud/setup/first-time-setup-import-import.md

 ### Update base URLs {#baseurl}

-Before you can access Magento from your local Cloud development system, you must change the Base URLs in the Magento database.
+Before you can access {{site.data.var.ee}} from your local Cloud development system, you must change the base URLs in the database.
 Base URLs are stored in the `core_config_data` table.

 The following example shows how to change _only_ the insecure URL but you can use the same procedure to change secure URLs as well.